n00b69/woa-vayu/guide/2-install.md

 > If you get `Error 87`, check the index of your image with `dism /get-imageinfo /ImageFile:<path\to\install.esd>`, then replace `index:6` with the actual index number of Windows 11 Pro in your image

 ### Installing drivers
-Unpack the Drivers archive you've downloaded earlier and run the `OfflineUpdater_<paneltype>.cmd` script
+> Unpack the driver archive, then open the `OfflineUpdater.cmd` file

-> When it asks you for the drive letter, enter X:
+> If it asks you to enter a letter, enter the drive letter of **WINVAYU** (which should be X), then press enter

 #### Create Windows bootloader files
 ```cmd